REAL. GOOD. FOOD. That’s our motto.

 Salt of the Earth is a little baby farm.
 On steroids.

-The past four years have been amazing.
+The past five years have been amazing.
 This is thanks to all of our customers who took a leap of faith and invested in our CSA programs.
 We were able to start a farm from scratch on land that hadn’t been worked in over 60 years!
 It was year of building infrastructure, momentum, and the vision of a diverse, ecological farm in the heart of our community.
 Somehow we did it.

 Salt of the Earth started in the Fall of 2013 when the opportunity to farm here came up – this, thanks to the land’s owner: Charles’ amazing and benevolent Uncle.
 It seemed daunting and unbelievable at the time – would never have imagined we’d come so far, so fast.
 Back then, full of hope, Charles said to his lady as they walked through the weedy old hayfields: “Morgan, this is the start of a farm here…”